 The wheels are all linked together so that when facing the six-foot side, with the pedaler steering, all the wheels turn together.
 When facing the 3’ side, the pedaler steers, and the back wheels go straight, as in all trikes.
 Batteries are stored under the vehicle, which can be charged in place or slide out like a drawer and be rapidly replaced.
 A solar panel acts as a roof as well as a source of power.
 When an opening above is preferred it can be temporarily stored, with the rest of the body, alongside the wall.
-Hinges are stainless steel, covered by the colorful fabric.
-Closings are Velcro.
-Seats are well cushioned and sprung, mounted on tubes that extend from the wall.
+Hinges are aluminum, covered by the colorful fabric.
+Closings are Velcro and magnets.
+Seats are well cushioned and sprung, mounted on tubes that are anchored to the floor.
 They can be adjusted for height and face any direction, as well as be tilted, to allow for the most comfortable, supported, standing/leaning posture, or made level.
 Drive wheels are under polycarbonate covers, both for passenger safety and comfort and to maximize weatherization when enclosed.
-These structures are part of the wheels’ “forks”, turn with them and stabilize them.
+These structures are part of the wheels’ “forks”, turn with them and help stabilize them.

-There is a 3/4” plywood floor, to which are attached nine, 2“ x 14”, aluminum poles, arrayed around the space.
-Each pole anchors additional aluminum tubes, designed to keep seats and wheels in their proper places.
-It will be provided with appropriate lights, mirrors and all other necessary equipment.
-Different elements of the polycarbonate cover can be deployed, as desired, and the entire shell folds flat and can be stored, in its entirety, alongside the vehicle.
-This conveyance can be used as a personal vehicle, or for carrying passengers or cargo, as it is, without major modification.
-A full-scale working prototype is under construction and should be ready by late 2021.
+There is a 3/4” plywood floor, to which are attached aluminum poles, and steel angles.
+Poles anchor additional aluminum tubes, keeping seats and wheels in their proper places.
+Has appropriate lights, mirrors, and all other necessary equipment.
+The polycarbonate cover can be deployed partly, as desired, and the entire shell folds flat and can be stored alongside the back, This can be used as a personal vehicle, or for carrying passengers or cargo, as it is, without major modification.
+A full-scale working prototype is under construction.

 For all further information, please contact: